-WC112 Unsealed Pavement Maintenance \$9,000 \$0 from 2021/22 With the seal extension on Kohaihai Road (4.5km of the network) out for tender unsealed pavement maintenance will not be required on the SPR.
-WC113 Routine Drainage Maintenance \$60,000 \$60,000 in 2021/22 with 2% annual increase from 2022-31.
+WC112 Unsealed Pavement Maintenance \$9,000 \$0 from 2021/22 With the seal extension on Kohaihai Road (4.5km of the network) out for tender unsealed pavement maintenance will WC113 Routine Drainage Maintenance \$60,000 \$60,000 in 2021/22 with 2% annual increase from 2022-31.
 Expenditure in the last 5-years has been relatively high, and over 10-years annual expenditure has steadily increased.
-This level of investment with ongoing uplift will allow for appropriate investment in cleaning and clearing of channels and routine maintenance, repair and reinstatement of surface water channels due to storm impacts.
-WC114 Structures Maintenance \$13,000 Increase to \$36,000 per annum.
+This lease for appropriate investment in cleaning and clearing of channels and routine maintenance, repair and reinstatement of sur WC114 Structures Maintenance \$13,000 Increase to \$36,000 per annum.
 Increase to \$52,000 per annum.
-Road Structures Lifecycle Management Plan recommends level of investment needed to: address maintenance backlog, undertake urgent maintenance, and a new 'status quo' moving forward to preserve asset condition and avoid need for early replacement.
+Road Structures Lifecycle Management Plan recommends level of backlog, undertake urgent maintenance, and a new 'status quo and avoid need for early replacement.